-- [a State] - [a political subdivision of a State]

-- [a sponsoring entity of an event designated by the President as a special event of national significance]

-- [an international quasi-governmental organization].]

-(C) An act is done "knowingly" if done voluntarily and intentionally, and not because of mistake or accident or other innocent reason.
+- [the United States Government] - [a State] - [a political subdivision of a State] - [a sponsoring entity of an event designated by the President as a special event of national significance] - [a foreign government] - [a political subdivision of a foreign government] - [an international governmental organization] - [an international quasi-governmental organization].] - (C) An act is done "knowingly" if done voluntarily and intentionally, and not because of mistake or accident or other innocent reason.
 [The government is not required to prove that the defendant knew that his actions violated any particular provision of law, or even knew that his actions violated the law at all.
 Ignorance of the law is not a defense to this crime.]

-(D) The phrase "was in or affected interstate [foreign] commerce" means that the prohibited production had at least a minimal connection with interstate [foreign] commerce.
+- (D) The phrase "was in or affected interstate [foreign] commerce" means that the prohibited production had at least a minimal connection with interstate [foreign] commerce.
 This means that the document's [feature's] production had some effect upon interstate [foreign] commerce.
-For instance, a showing that a document [feature] at some time traveled or was transferred electronically [across a state line] [in interstate commerce] [in foreign commerce] would be sufficient.

-(i) The phrase "interstate commerce" means commerce between any combination of states, territories, and possessions of the United States, including the District of Columbia.
+For instance, a showing that a document [feature] at some time traveled or was transferred electronically [across a state line] [in interstate commerce] [in foreign commerce] would be sufficient. - (i) The phrase "interstate commerce" means commerce between any combination of states, territories, and possessions of the United States, including the District of Columbia.
 [The phrase "foreign commerce" means commerce between any state, territory or possession of the United States and a foreign country.]
-[The term "commerce" includes, among other things, travel, trade, transportation and communication.]

-(ii) Producing a document [feature] which the defendant intended to be distributed or used in interstate [foreign] commerce would meet this minimal connection requirement.
-The government is not required to prove that the defendant was aware of a future effect upon interstate [foreign] commerce, but only that the scheme, if completed, would have had such results.

-(iii) [The government need not prove that [the prohibited production was contemporaneous with the movement in or effect upon interstate [foreign] commerce] [the prohibited production itself affected interstate [foreign] commerce] [the defendant had knowledge of the interstate [foreign] commerce connection].]

-(3) If you are convinced that the government has proved all of these elements, say so by returning a guilty verdict on this charge.
+[The term "commerce" includes, among other things, travel, trade, transportation and communication.] - (ii) Producing a document [feature] which the defendant intended to be distributed or used in interstate [foreign] commerce would meet this minimal connection requirement.
+The government is not required to prove that the defendant was aware of a future effect upon interstate [foreign] commerce, but only that the scheme, if completed, would have had such results. - (iii) [The government need not prove that [the prohibited production was contemporaneous with the movement in or effect upon interstate [foreign] commerce] [the prohibited production itself affected interstate [foreign] commerce] [the defendant had knowledge of the interstate [foreign] commerce connection].] - (3) If you are convinced that the government has proved all of these elements, say so by returning a guilty verdict on this charge.
 If you have a reasonable doubt about any one of these elements, then you must find the defendant not guilty of this charge.

-In paragraph (1)(C)(i) and the paragraphs under (2)(D) on the effect on commerce, the instruction presumes that the commerce involved is interstate commerce; the bracketed term "foreign" should be substituted if warranted by the facts.
+In paragraph (1)(C)(ii) and the paragraphs under (2)(D) on the effect on commerce, the instruction presumes that the commerce involved is interstate commerce; the bracketed term "foreign" should be substituted if warranted by the facts.